zloogon/wapsmp/README.md

 $ sudo npm install -g ionic cordova
 $ ionic start myTabs tabs
 ```
+to run on browser:
+$ node install
+$ ionic serve

 Then, to run it, cd into `myTabs` and run: